 Food dehydrators are an excellent way to speed up the drying process.
 As in the name, they will ‘dehydrate’ the frosting by removing the moisture.
 There is also airflow in the dehydrator helping the royal icing to dry puffier and shinier.

-Dehydrators are also great for getting that first layer of the royal icing cookie to dry quickly, so there is less waiting time between your first and second layers of icing.
+Dehydrators are also great for getting the surface of the icing cookie to dry quickly, so there is less waiting time between your first and second layers of icing.

 Don’t worry though, cookies have to be in the dehydrator for a LONG time to dry out the cookie itself.
 I have used my dehydrator occasionally for royal icing drying, but I am by no means an expert (nor do I have one of the best food dehydrators for this).
 However, I would highly recommend this post by Borderlands Bakery where she outlines the best dehydrators and more thorough information on using them for your cookies!